taeluxc/Design-pattern-project/docs/README.md

 ---

 ### Justification
 The Abstract Factory pattern is suitable for this system because it allows the creation of related objects (such as meals, drinks, and desserts) without exposing their concrete implementations.
-This helps in achieving a flexible and scalable design, where new restaurant types can be added بسهولة without modifying existing code.
+This helps in achieving a flexible and scalable design, where new restaurant types can be added easily without modifying existing code.

 ---